 Graduates of the service academies receive a Bachelor of Science, are commissioned as officers in their branch, and are required to serve for a minimum of five years after graduation.

-Getting In to the Service Academies
+Getting in to the Service Academies

 The service academies are very selective schools, and all of the academies, except the Coast Guard, require a congressional letter of recommendation to gain admission.

-Students also have to submit typical requirements of a college application (application, transcript, test scores, recommendations, and college essay), applicants to the service academies have to pass a medical exam and take a fitness assessment.
+Students also have to submit typical requirements of a college application (application, transcript, test scores, recommendations, and college essay), and applicants to the service academies have to pass a medical exam and take a fitness assessment.
 The Air Force Academy and Naval Academy require interviews as well.

 You’ll primarily be evaluated on your high school academic performance, test scores, and extracurricular achievement.
 The service academies are fond of students who have pursued leadership positions and shown a commitment to their communities.
 Also, they appreciate students who have excelled athletically and have obtained awards and leadership positions on their sports teams.